rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/add-ingresses.md

 1. Click **Add Certificate**.
 1. Select a **Certificate** from the drop-down list.
 1. Enter the **Host** using encrypted communication.
-1. To add additional hosts that use the certificate, click **Add Hosts**.
+1. To add more hosts that use the same certificate, click **Add Hosts**.

 ### Labels and Annotations